 Researchers measured the amount of cognitive distraction drivers’ experienced by measuring their eye movement, brain activity, response time and heart rate.
 Interestingly enough, the amount of cognitive distraction caused by using a hands-free cell phone was only slightly less than that of using a hand-held cellphone.
 Both generated a significant amount of cognitive distraction.

 When the brain attempts to focus on two complex activities at the same time, it bounces back and forth between one task and the other.
 This often leaves moments in time where the driver is not focused on the road at all.
-It is in moments like these that devastating accidents can occur.
+It is in moments like these that catastrophic injuries can occur.
+You could also suffer a head injury, in which case you’ll need a Chicago traumatic brain injury attorney.